reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

 This training can be tuned in several ways: first, all the parameters presented in :ref:`run_reservoir` can be used in the :py:meth:`compat.ESN.train` method, like `wash_nr_time_steps` or `init_state`.
 This allows to define the behavior of the ESN regarding its transient states.
-Second, the learning rule for ``Wout`` can be specifyed at the creation of the ESN object.
+Second, the learning rule for ``Wout`` can be specified at the creation of the ESN object.
 By default, this learning rule use a pseudo-inversion of the states matrix (the concatenation of all internal states vectors) to find the solution of :math:`y = Wout \cdot X`.
 But many other learning rules are available for offline learning, and an another object (:py:class:`compat.ESNOnline`) also provides online learning